Definition of 'juicy'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 They were spot-on: big and juicy with a peppercorn sauce.
 Times, Sunday Times (2016)Also make a note as to just how juicy the fruit was that you used.
 The 8-Week Cholesterol Cure (1990)You share a juicy bit of gossip.
 Times, Sunday Times (2011)But who would settle for a powdery protein shake when a juicy steak is on the menu?
 Times, Sunday Times (2011)But those hoping to find some juicy gossip will have to scour the pages very closely.
 The Sun (2016)The noticeable gaps between the petals distinguish it from the wild strawberry that will bear juicy red fruit.
 Times, Sunday Times (2013)The survey also showed that people are more likely to remember a juicy bit of gossip than important facts and figures.
 The Sun (2006) Big juicy business deals were struck.
 The Sun (2014)The large fruits are crisp, juicy and sweet.
 Times, Sunday Times (2012)Slice the rested steak into thick, juicy strips and scatter over the top.
 Times, Sunday Times (2010)It is a big, juicy mouthful and the trout love it.
 Times, Sunday Times (2015)Simmer gently for 35 minutes until thick and juicy but not wet.
 Times, Sunday Times (2012)She'll get a great big juicy steak when she returns.
 The Sun (2008)The first harvest was three weeks behind - making the fruit extra juicy.
 The Sun (2013)Simmer for a few minutes until thick and juicy rather than wet, and stir the spinach.
 Times, Sunday Times (2008)Juicy as a steak, more like.
 Times, Sunday Times (2007)But it is worth these drawbacks because it has a superb wild forest strawberry flavour, juicy and sweet.
 The Sun (2011)I also gave him some other top tips to grow big, juicy carrots.
-The Sun (2009)These two women were breathtaking goddesses, with their hourglass figures and ripe, juicy curves.
-The Sun (2012)As the season moves on and finding juicy, ripe peaches becomes easier, it will be a much more delicious recipe to rustle up.
+The Sun (2009)As the season moves on and finding juicy, ripe peaches becomes easier, it will be a much more delicious recipe to rustle up.
 Times, Sunday Times (2006)

 Trends of 'juicy'